Items Needed: slips of paper or index cards; pencils; two small bowls (to hold the slips of paper)

 Items Needed: newspapers; markers

-Pass out the newspapers and ask the kids to look for and circle (with the markers) examples of people suffering.
+Pass out the newspapers and ask the children to look for and circle (with the markers) examples of people suffering.
 Take turns sharing a story or two about the suffering that is happening in the world around us.
-(If you don’t have a newspaper, look online or watch some news together.)
+(If you don’t have a newspaper, look online, watch some news together, or simply share examples from your life or friends and family.)

 What can we do for someone who is suffering?
 (Pray for him; say kind words; listen; share; etc.)